New York v. Strauss-Kahn: Prosecution disclosures

 In addition, the prosecution learned that, the day following the alleged assault, the housekeeper had made a phone call in her native Fula language to her boyfriend in an immigration detention center.
 The New York Times quoted a law enforcement official as saying that a translation of the call revealed she had used words to the effect of "Don't worry, this guy has a lot of money.
 I know what I'm doing."
 Prosecutors said that the conversation, one of at least three they recorded, raised "very troubling" questions about the credibility of the accuser "because she discussed the possible benefits of pursuing charges against a wealthy man."
 According to The New York Times, the translation of the call "alarmed prosecutors" as being another in a "series of troubling statements."
 After obtaining the recorded audio from the call, the accuser's attorney countered that it was the inmate who expressed fear about the financial power of DSK and Nafissatou merely dismissed his fears by saying that her lawyer knew what he was doing.

 Thompson, the accuser's attorney, challenged the prosecutors' handling and interpretation of the phone call and asked them to withdraw and appoint a special prosecutor.
 The prosecutors declined to recuse their office, saying Thompson's request was without merit.

 Subsequent events

 The morning after the prosecution's disclosures, in a brief court hearing in which prosecutors said they had reassessed the strength of their case, Strauss-Kahn was released from house arrest on his own recognizance without bail.
 His passport remained surrendered although he was free to travel within the US.
 After the hearing, Kenneth Thompson, the housekeeper's attorney, defended his client: "It's a fact that the victim here has made some mistakes, but that doesn't mean she's not a rape victim."

-The next scheduled hearing was postponed twice, from July 18–1 August 1, 2011, and then again to August 23, 2011, with the prosecutors saying that they needed more time for further investigation and defense saying they hoped it would lead to a dismissal of charges.
+The next scheduled hearing was postponed twice, from July 18 to August 1, 2011, and then again to August 23, with prosecutors saying that they needed more time for further investigation and defense saying they hoped it would lead to a dismissal of charges.